TelemedicineSocietyofIndia/TelemedicineSocietyofIndia.github.io/README.md

+# Collaterals for Teleconsultation
-# Telemedicine Society of India - Collaterals for Teleconsultation
+## Under the aegis of Telemedicine Society of India
 Note: This is only a repository.
 For the official website of TSI, please visit (http://tsi.org.in/)

 Disclaimer: